A theory of generalized Lam\'e curves: Introduction

-Moreover, tracking the asymptotic behavior of $\pi$ guarantees that all possible boundary branches of the log-free variety are geometrically realized.
-This complete characterization of the boundary directly enables the explicit computation of the Hilbert quasi-polynomial for the compactified log-free stack $\overline{V}_{\mathbf{n}}(\mathbf{p};\tau)$.
+By tracking its asymptotic behavior near the infinity divisor $B=\infty$, we establish that $\pi$ maps the (Type-I) boundary points of the GLC surjectively onto all possible combinatorial branches of $V_{\mathbf{n},\mathbf{p}}(\tau)$.
+This exhaustive geometric realization not only proves Wang's conjecture in full generality, but parameterizes the branches up to a natural involution.
+This complete characterization of the boundary directly enables the explicit computation of the Hilbert quasi-polynomial for the compactified log-free stack $\overline{V}_{\mathbf{n},\mathbf{p}}(\tau)$.

-Finally, we strengthen the result by showing that \begin{theorem}[cf.~Theorem~\ref{thm:log_free_curveness}] $\overline{V}_{\mathbf{n}}(\mathbf{p};\tau)$ is a reduced curve without isolated points. \end{theorem} To achieve this, we construct a flat degeneration of the system to a highly degenerate central fiber.
-By verifying that this special fiber is a reduced curve without isolated or embedded points, the principle of flat families guarantees that the generic fiber $V_{\mathbf{n}}(\mathbf{p};\tau)$ inherits this exact reduced curve structure.
+Finally, we significantly strengthen the result by eliminating the possibility of zero-dimensional components: \begin{theorem}[cf.~Theorem~\ref{thm:log_free_curveness}] $\overline{V}_{\mathbf{n},\mathbf{p}}(\tau)$ is a reduced curve without isolated or embedded points. \end{theorem} To achieve this, we construct a weighted 1-parameter flat degeneration of the system.
+Under this degeneration, the ideal specializes to a highly degenerate central fiber defined by the top-degree terms of the log-free conditions.
+By using Stanley's result on the Weak Lefschetz Property for Artinian complete intersections, we verify that this naive limit scheme is exactly the initial Gr\"obner ideal, forming a reduced curve with no embedded origins.
+The principle of flat families then guarantees that the generic fiber $V_{\mathbf{n},\mathbf{p}}(\tau)$ inherently assumes this exact reduced curve structure.